 UAE Space Exploration

 Through close collaboration with US partners, the United Arab Emirates is inspiring a new generation of space explorers and scientists.
 In September 2019, a UAE astronaut became the first Arab to travel to the International Space Station (ISS).
-And in 2020, the UAE will become the first Arab nation to launch a mission to Mars.
+In July 2020, the UAE will become the first Arab nation to launch a mission to Mars.